asadqureshi12/nhs-dental-activity-dashboard/README.md

 While a relative measure such as percentage-based pressure (urgent care as a share of total activity) was considered, it was not used here because it can be misleading at the postcode level.
 Smaller or specialist urgent care centres often appear as 100% by definition, which does not necessarily indicate system strain.
 Using raw urgent volume provides a clearer view of where the actual workload burden sits, making it more useful for identifying areas that may require additional resources or capacity.

 - **Quarterly workload and growth**
-  UDA delivery grew steadily from Q1 to Q4.
-The quarter-on-quarter growth rate dips sharply at Q3 before recovering — this is visible in the LAG-based query output and likely reflects seasonal patterns in NHS dental scheduling.
+  the quarter-on-quarter growth rate peaked in Q2 at 1.578, dropped sharply to 0.112 in Q3, then partially recovered to 0.714 in Q4.
+This pattern likely reflects seasonal variation in NHS dental scheduling rather than consistent system improvement.

 ---